Membership of the NT Environment Protection Authority

 Professor David John Williams

-After obtaining his initial degree in Civil Engineering from Monash University, Professor David Williams obtained his doctorate in Soil Mechanics at the University of Cambridge.
+After obtaining his First Class Honours Degree in Civil Engineering from Monash University, Professor David Williams obtained his PhD in Soil Mechanics at the University of Cambridge.

-Professor Williams is currently the Director of the Geotechnical Engineering Centre within the School of Civil Engineering at The University of Queensland.
-David has been based at The University of Queensland for most of his 30-year career, and enjoys an international reputation for applying geotechnical principles to mine waste disposal and mined landform design.
-He has researched and published extensively in this field and is highly sought for his advice and for peer reviews of operating mines within Australasia and worldwide.
+Professor Williams is currently the Director of the Geotechnical Engineering Centre within the School of Civil Engineering at The University of Queensland, where he has been based for most of his 30-year career.
+Professor Williams enjoys an international reputation for applying geotechnical principles to mine waste disposal and mined landform design.
+He has researched and published extensively in this field and is highly sought after for his advice and for peer reviews of operating and closing mines within Australasia and worldwide.
+Over the last 10 years, Professor Williams has been active in the drafting of Commonwealth Government Leading Practice Sustainable Development Handbooks for the Mining Industry, and was involved in the drafting of the 2012 Australian National Committee on Large Dams ( ANCOLD) Guidelines on Tailings Dams.

 Dr John Colin Chapman